petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 * You can provision both PAYG and BYOS VMs by using the same image and process.
 * You can change the licensing mode in the future.
-* The VM is connected to Red Hat Update Infrastructure (RHUI) by default, to help keep it up to date and secure.
+* The PAYG VM is connected to Red Hat Update Infrastructure (RHUI) or SUSE Cloud Update Infrastructure (CUI) by default, to help keep it up to date and secure.
 You can change the update method after deployment.

 #### [Azure portal](#tab/ahbNewPortal)